Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 The Bungalow

-Just about every Nebraska town boasts at least one bungalow.
+Just about every Nebraska town boasts at least one bungalow, most have a great many.

 Historical Antecedents